I ran into her again recently, on a Wednesday evening, very late, at the supermarket. I do

 comfortable with probing any further.
 She turned and began poking about amongst some canned goods on a

 Soo . . .
 Who was it you said were staying with again?
 I asked, curious for any little bit of

 information I might scoop up and share with Karin next time we met, for I was certain she'd want to know.

 With a friend, she told me, and supplied me with the woman's name.
 And then went on

 to say that she was hoping to rent a house in nearby housing project.
 I knew of the place; it was

 government subsidized and I'd heard good things about it.

 That's supposed to be a nice area, I said.

-Well, they're small houses, you know – but very well kept inside, she said.
+Well, they're small houses, you know – but very well kept inside, she said, and added brightly,

 Good, I said,